JKoesterich/TS_CGA/README.md

 ## Running the program
 The program is run on the command line as such, `python Cand_Gene_MutGene_Pipeline.py --parameter_1 <file_1> --parameter_2 <file_2> etc.`
+More information is present in running the test files.

 ### Available parameters
 * `--files/-f` - This reads in the mutation files.
-The files can be called explicitly or if they are the only items in a folder they can be called as `--files path/files/*`.
+The files can be called explicitly or if they are the only items in a folder they can be called as `--files path/files/*`. **This parameter is required.**
-* `--output/-o` - This reads in a directory in which all the output files will be written to.
+* `--output/-o` - This reads in a directory in which all the output files will be written to. **This parameter is required.**
 * `--anno/-a` - This reads in the annotated vcf file to get annovar information on the mutations.
 * `--gtex/-g` - This reads in the GTEx mediam tpm file
 * `--disease/-d` - This reads in up to 2 files, the first file has the gene names and the disease associations and the second file is a list of keywords used to filter the diseases.